 Health Benefits of Stretching for Older Adults

 For a lot of older adults, maintaining mobility can be difficult.
 Muscles and joints weaken and range of movement deteriorates as we age.
-Stretching helps develop and maintain strength, is great for improving flexibility, and increases circulation and blood flow, providing a greater quality of life and healthy aging.
+Stretching benefits include development and maintenance of strength, improving flexibility, and increased circulation and blood flow, to provide a greater quality of life and healthy aging.

 1. Stretching reduces low back pain and arthritis

 The causes of lower back pain in older adults is commonly a result of osteoarthritis and spinal stenosis.